 - Head injuries – The motion that causes whiplash can also cause head injuries, when the brain suddenly shifts position.
 Commonly, these injuries cause concussion, which is characterized by confusion, agitation, and slight memory loss.
 More severe injuries can occur when a person’s head hits a window or dashboard.
-A car accident brain injury could cause loss of consciousness, seizures, coma, long-term cognitive impairment, and a change in – or loss of – the ability to smell and taste.
+A brain injury resulting from a car accident could cause loss of consciousness, seizures, coma, long-term cognitive impairment, and a change in – or loss of – the ability to smell and taste.

 - Chest injuries – Drivers may experience chest injuries if a crash propels their body forward into the steering wheel.
 The impact can cause broken ribs and internal bleeding.

 - Back injuries – Back pain is common after a car crash, and minor causes include sprains or strains.
 Severe pain that becomes worse with movement could be indicative of a spinal fracture, which may require surgery, extensive time off work, and rehabilitation.

 A broken arm and a bleeding wound are obvious signs that a person needs medical treatment.
 But with whiplash and other internal injuries, the extent of damage may not be immediately known.
 The adrenaline that accompanies a frightening car crash may lessen pain, and people may assume they don’t need medical treatment.